-In addition, graduate courses taken outside the School of Business, or courses taken in a non-degree-seeking or post-baccalaureate status prior to acceptance into the graduate plan, may not count toward degree credit.
-Students desiring to apply such courses must petition the associate dean or director of the MBA, depending upon degree objective.
+In addition, graduate courses taken outside the School of Business, or courses taken in a non-degreeseeking or post-baccalaureate status prior to acceptance into the graduate plan, may not count toward degree credit.
+Students desiring to apply such courses must petition the Executive Director.
 The degrees in business administration prepare students to assume administrative, managerial and professional positions in their respective fields.
-Graduate degrees in business administration include the master of science degree in Accounting, the master of science degree in Finance, the master of arts degree in Human Resources Management, the master of science degree in Management Information Systems and the master of business administration (MBA) degree.
+Graduate degrees in business administration include the Master of Science degree in Accounting, the Master of Science degree in Finance, the Master of Arts degree in Human Resources Management, the Master of Science degree in Management Information Systems and the Master of Business Administration (M.B.A.) degree.